Vexatos/NoRain/README.md

 BevoPack
 ========

 This is a Repository for a Resourcepack called NoRain.
-All it does is removing the noise and texture of Rain in Minecraft.
+All it does is removing the noise and texture of rain in Minecraft.

 It is entirely made for fun, and nothing else.